lc4eu/AuthoringInterface-Backend/README.md

 9. Setup Virtual Environment, run the following command in terminal -

    - "python3 -m venv env"
+     Note - If you get the following error -
+     - bash: /home/name/AuthoringInterface/backend/env/bin/python3: No such file or directory Try the following command -
+       - python -m venv env
+         If you still get this error.
+Do the following -
+       - sudo ln -s /usr/bin/python3 /usr/bin/python
+       - python -m venv env

 10. Enable the virtual environment using the following command -